 Backhoe operator Slim Worthington, in spite of his professional training, never learned the intrinsic value of literacy nor the veracity of natural gas pipeline operator postings that warned of the dangers inherent in excavating too close to their right-of-way.

-A dutiful son, overwhelmed that his invalid mother had survived her debilitating stroke by nine years and ten months, fed her a .38 slug for breakfast instead of her customary oatmeal.
+A dutiful son, overwhelmed that his invalid mother had survived her debilitating stroke by ten years and eleven months, fed her a .38 slug for breakfast instead of her customary oatmeal.

 All rights reserved.

 This one also appeared in 2011 @ Metazen (thanks Frank, thanks Chris).
 April, if memory serves (memory doesn't serve, it was 24 March).
 (Thanks also to Felix the Cat.)
 Mildly edited.